Sunday, 20 October 2019

-In this interview topic, we will discuss the differences between fail-fast and fail-safe iterators in Java.
-This question is closely related to the ConcurrentModificationException and the scenarios in which this exception is thrown.
+In this post, we will discuss the differences between fail-fast and fail-safe iterators in Java.
+This is a common Java interview question and is closely related to the ConcurrentModificationException and the situations in which this exception is thrown.

 Difference between fail-fast and fail-safe iterator:-